-Table 18.
-System Profile Settings details --
+Table 17.
+System Profile Settings details

 Option Description System Profile Sets the system profile.
 If you set the System Profile option to a mode other than Custom , the BIOS automatically sets the rest of the options.
 You can only change the rest of the options if the mode is set to Custom .
 This option is set to Performance Per Watt (OS) by default.
-Other options include Performance and Custom . () NOTE: All the parameters on the system profile setting screen are available only when the System Profile option is set to Custom .
+Other options include Performance and Custom . (i) NOTE: All the parameters on the system profile setting screen are available only when the System Profile option is set to Custom .
 CPU Power Management Sets the CPU power management.
 This option is set to OS DBPM by default.
 Other option includes Maximum Performance .
 Memory Frequency Sets the speed of the system memory.
-You can select Maximum Performance or a specific speed.
 This option is set to Maximum Performance by default.
 Turbo Boost Enables or disables the processor to operate in the turbo boost mode.
 This option is set to Enabled by default.
+C1E Enables or disables the processor to switch to a minimum performance state when it is idle.
+This option is set to Enabled by default.
 C States Enables or disables the processor to operate in all available power states.
 C States allow the processor to enter lower power states when idle.
 When set to Enabled (OS controlled) or when set to Autonomous (if hardware controlled is supported), the processor can operate in all available Power States to save power, but may increase memory latency and frequency jitter.
 This option is set to Enabled by default.
-Write Data CRC When set to Enabled , DDR4 data bus issues are detected and corrected during 'write' operations.
-Two extra cycles are required for CRC bit generation which impacts the performance.
-Read-only unless System Profile is set to Custom .
-This option is set to Disabled by default.
-Memory Patrol Scrub Sets the memory patrol scrub mode.
-This option is set to Standard by default.
 Memory Refresh Rate Sets the memory refresh rate to either 1x or 2x.
 This option is set to 1x by default.
-PCI ASPM L1 Link Power Management Enables or disables the PCI ASPM L1 Link Power Management.
-This option is set to Enabled by default.
+Uncore Frequency Enables you to select the Uncore Frequency option.
+Dynamic mode enables the processor to optimize power resources across cores and uncores during runtime.
+The optimization of the uncore frequency to either save power or optimize performance is influenced by the setting of the Energy Efficiency Policy option.

-Table 18.
+Table 17.
 System Profile Settings details (continued)